jddecker/jddecker.github.io/content/blog/surviving tokyo quick travel tips/index.md

 Here are some final quick tips:

 * Pack light if you can.
 * Bring some Japanese Yen in cash.
-Credit cards are accepted in many places, but you'll likely need physical cash at some point. *I tend to spend around ¥10,000 per person per week in cash.*
+Credit cards are accepted in many places, but you'll likely need physical cash at some point. *I tend to spend around ¥10,000 per person per week in cash, unless I go on a serious gotcha machine spree.*
 * Always carry your passport.
 It's your official ID in Japan, and authorities can request to see it.
 * Be prepared for lots of walking and stairs (wear comfortable shoes or whatever works for you).
 * Bathrooms in Japan are great, but the ones in shopping centers, restaurants, and hotels tend to be the best.
 * Bring hand sanitizer in case a public bathroom doesn't have soap.
 * Pack your suitcase inside another suitcase so you can bring back two if you shop a lot.
-* Stay within a 5-10 minute walk of a Tokyo Metro or JR line for easy access to transit.
+* Aim to stay within a 5-10 minute walk of a Tokyo Metro or JR line.
+Easy access to transit is your friend!
 * When given the option to pay in Japanese Yen or US Dollars, choose Yen.
 With 1 USD ≈ 150 JPY as of this writing, you'll usually get a better deal.
-* Bring deodorant.
-Good options are harder to find in Japan.
+* Deodorant can be harder to find in Japan, so it's a good idea to bring some with you.
+Seriously, you'll thank me later!
 * Fill out your customs form in advance through [Japan Web](https://www.vjw.digital.go.jp/) and use the QR code at customs instead of handwriting a form.
+It's a massive time-saver at the airport!

 ## More Resources

+I'm always discovering new resources.
+These are just a few of my favorites right now.

 * Websites:
     * **[Tokyo Cheapo](https://tokyocheapo.com/)** - A go-to resource for budget-friendly travel tips, including accommodations, dining, and activities.